 We use this information primarily to understand, at an aggregate level, whether our emails are opened and what links are clicked on by our audiences.
 We then use this information to improve the emails and other communications (including post and digital advertising) that we send or display to you, and the services that we provide, and to evaluate the effectiveness of our campaigns.
 We may also use this data to clean our list to ensure that only people who are engaged with us continue to receive communications.

-9. Use of the Transport for All website and services by minors
+9: Use of Transport for All’s website and services by minors

 This site is not for the use of people aged under 18 years old.
 Users under this age are not allowed to provide us with information and, in the event this is reported to us, we will cease to process their information immediately.

 10: How can I contact Transport for All about their Privacy Notice?

 - by post: Transport for All, Cooper House, Lower Charlton Estate, Shepton Mallet, Somerset, BA4 5QE